Helen Farabee Centers offers the following services specially designed to meet the needs of persons with major mental illness:

 Community First Choice

 Permanency Planning is a philosophy and planning process that focuses on obtaining family support for children and young people with intellectual and developmental disabilities and facilitating permanent living arrangements for them in natural home environments.
-The LIDDA manages the completion of the planning process, documentation and reporting for all individuals under age 22 residing in institutional settings (public and private) in the center’s service area.
+The LIDDA manages the completion of the planning process, documentation and reporting for all individuals under age 22 residing in institutional settings.

 The Intermediate Care Facilities for Individuals with an Intellectual Disability (ICF/IID) program is a community-based residential service option provided in homes with six or fewer individuals.
 This ICF/IID program provides similar services provided in an HCS residential home.
 The services include staff available to assist individuals with identified needs, access to medical care, the opportunity to attend Day Habilitation or similar programs, and participation in community activities.